 Each game is bundled with support resources including lesson plans, tips for best practices, assessment ideas, and more.
 Games accompany every BrainPOP topic and are accessible from the topic page by either clicking the GameUp icon or on the specific BrainPOP games: Time Zone X, Sortify, and the Meaning of Beep.

-NOTE: Some games are being retired on August 2, 2020.
+NOTE: All games using Flash were retired at the end of 2020.
 To find out more, read our article on Flash Retirement.

 IN THIS ARTICLE